Coqueiro/trails-fc-simulator/README.md

 ---

 **Note**: This is a fan-made tool.
-All game content and terminology are property of Nihon Falcom.
+All game content and terminology are the property of Nihon Falcom.